bhardwajshivam/quill-rag/README.md

 Reflex.dev forms the frontend framework of the Quill RAG system.
 It offers a user-friendly environment for composing text and posing questions via chatbot, ensuring a smooth and intuitive experience.

 ## Getting Started

+* Note: This application requires sqlite3 >= 3.35.0 (Please visit https://docs.trychroma.com/troubleshooting#sqlite to learn how to upgrade)

 1. Clone the repository
 ```
 git clone git@github.com:bhardwajshivam/quill-rag.git